GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

   them.
 Legacy debug-USART wrappers may remain in the USART capability as explicitly documented compatibility APIs, but they delegate canonical BSP behavior and do not create a second initialization policy.
+- `BSP_TIMER` exclusively reserves TIM4 as a polling-only 1 MHz counter for
+  microsecond delays.
+Its initialization owns the TIM4 RCC gate and complete fixed delay configuration; its delay operation owns bounded chunking and Driver-status propagation.
+It never enables a Timer IRQ source, requests NVIC, publishes application time, or consumes the application's interrupt- driven timebase selection.
+CMake selects this capability when the application requests microsecond delay support, and that configuration must reject TIM4 as the simultaneous application timebase.

 ---